romana/romana/docs/kubernetes/components.md

 ### romana-vpcrouter

-The `romana-vpcrouter` service responsible for creating and maintaining routes between Availability Zones and Subnets for a Kubernetes cluster in AWS.
+The `romana-vpcrouter` service is responsible for creating and maintaining routes between Availability Zones and Subnets for a Kubernetes cluster in AWS.
 It combines node state information from Kubernetes, AWS and internal monitoring, and route assignments from Romana, and uses this to add and modify routes in the VPC Routing Tables.

-The following details must be modified to match your cluster's settings.
+The following details must be modified to match your cluster's settings:

 * `romana-etcd` Service IP and Port